IT-Support-L2/Bulk-Files-Renamer/README.md

 Bulk Files Renamer allows you to rename thousands files selected by its extension in few seconds only!
 Thanks to Python threading technique.

-- tkinter GUI drawn with PAGE but I modified most part of the generated code.
+- tkinter GUI designed with PAGE but I modified most part of the generated code.

 - Developed with Python 3.9.0